IMOsbo/DATA6550-Visualization/README.md

 The general stucture of this reportisotry is as following:

 ### Code (`/Code`)
 This folder contains **all** group members code contributions in separate folders `Hoehn`, `Rogel`, `Osborne`, and `Woods`.
-Within the *lastname* folders each of the group has their own Jupyter Notebook with details of the work / research of the UCI dataset.
+Within the *lastname* folders each of the group has their own Jupyter Notebook with details of the work / research of the Titanic dataset.

 ### Data (`/Data`)
 This folder contains the Kaggle Titanic dataset as a `csv` files called `titanic.csv`.